Thursday, July 16, 2026

 For example, some pages may appear repeatedly in backlink reports.
 This can indicate that those pages are frequently referenced or shared.

-The backlink profile therefore, provides an overview of how links are structured around the competitor’s site.
+The backlink profile therefore provides an overview of how links are structured around the competitor’s site and where the highest backlink concentration appears.

 Identifying Referring Domains